srnichols/StampsPattern/docs/KNOWN_ISSUES.md

 # 5) Ensure local.settings.json points to the emulator
 #   - CosmosDbConnection: https://localhost:8085/
-#   - The run-local.ps1 script imports the emulator cert; if SSL errors persist,
+#   - The old `run-local.ps1` helper previously imported the emulator cert; it has been removed.
+If SSL errors persist,
 #     open https://localhost:8085/_explorer/emulator.pem in a browser once to trust it.

 # 6) Avoid overlapping builds/hosts